yadomi/anon-cli/README.md

 };
 ```

-With this transformer, only values of the column `email` of the table `user` will be replace by a random value provided by the [Chance](https://chancejs.com/) package
+With this transformer, only values of the column `email` of the table `user` will be replace by a random value provided by the [Chance](https://chancejs.com/) package.